 This printed article is located at http://investor.manulifeusreit.sg/tax_info.html

 Manulife US REIT is the first pure-play U.S. office REIT listed in Asia.
-The advanced distribution for the period from 1 January 2017 to 28 June 2017 will be paid on 31 August 2017.
+The distribution for the period 29 June 2017 to 31 December 2017 will be paid on 29 March 2018.
 Please read on to find out what you need to do to receive your full distributions.

 For listed securities which derive income in the U.S., the U.S. Internal Revenue Service ("IRS") requires certain documentation from the ultimate beneficial owner to ensure the appropriate level of withholding tax is deducted.